-\subsection{Measurements of Rabi Frequencies of the probe and driving beams}
+\section{Measurements of Rabi Frequencies of the probe and driving beams}

 We measure the Rabi frequencies of the probe and driving laser beams by observing Ramsey oscillations from the differential AC-stark shift of the beams.
-We use the clock qubit and Zeeman qubits to measure all the three components of polarizations, as shown in the Fig.\ref{fig:ac_stark}.
+We use the clock qubit and the Zeeman qubits to measure all the three components of polarization, as shown in the Fig.\ref{fig:ac_stark}.

 For the clock state qubit $^2S_{1/2}|F=0,m_F=0\rangle$ to $^2S_{1/2}|F=1,m_F=0\rangle$, the AC-stark is given by the following formula

 where the first term comes from the transition $^2S_{1/2}|F=1,m_F=0\rangle$ to $^2P_{1/2}|F=0,m_F=0\rangle$ and $^2S_{1/2}|F=0,m_F=0\rangle$ to $^2P_{1/2}|F=1,m_F=0\rangle$ while the second term comes from the transition $^2S_{1/2}|F=1,m_F=0\rangle$ to $^2P_{1/2}|F=1,m_F=\pm1\rangle$ and $^2S_{1/2}|F=0,m_F=0\rangle$ to $^2P_{1/2}|F=1,m_F=\pm1\rangle$.
 Including the dephasing due to the spontaneous emission whose strength is proportional to the $1/\Delta^2$, the Ramsey oscillation can be described by